watermelonwolverine/fvttoptimizer/README.md

 You should now have a fvttoptimizer.exe file under dist.
 After the build succeeded you can delete the venv you previously created.

-Goto Step 2: Install program
+Go to Step 2: Install program

 Step 2: Install program
 -----------------------